BrunaMello/API-REST-Produtos/README.md

 ![GitHub Logo](api.png)
-# API REST CRUD Produtos
+# API REST CRUD Products
 API REST for insert, update, delete and select products

 For this API was used the folllowing tecnologies: